markdoliner/flickrmirrorer/README.md

 all the necessary data in case you want to recover from it.

 The set and collection directories contain symlinks to the files in the photostream.
-The symlink names are numbered so as to preserve the order of files in your sets and collections.
+The symlink names in sets are numbered so as to preserve the order.

 Routine status is printed to stdout by default.
 Errors are printed to stderr.